 When it comes to exercise bikes with built-in screens, perhaps the Pelton Bike is one of the most popular bikes.
 It bundles a 21.5-inch HD touchscreen display at the front of the bike, and as noted earlier, this is the primary access pint of the bike.
 From displaying basic stats like time, distance, RPM, load, calories, and heart rate, to letting you choose your spinning classes, this screen lets you do a lot.
 What’s more, it sweatproof.
 It’s a stylish and sleek bike that can accommodate riders of all shapes and sizes.

-And it doesn't end there.
+And it doesn’t end there.
 This bike is quite capable.
 For starters, you can pick the spinning classes as per the difficulty level you are comfortable with.
-At the same time, you can see how your fellow Peloton Bike riders are doing in the leadership board.
+At the same time, you can see how your fellow Peloton Bike riders are doing on the leadership board.
 Cool right?

 The bike is strong and sturdy, and the pedals are sport Look Delta compatible pedal clips to lock your trainer in place.
 It’s also quite, and you don’t have to worry about waking up your whole household as you cycle.